TheJacksonLaboratory/diachromatic/docs/mapping.rst

 Yield of valid pairs (YVP)
 --------------------------

-Percentage of truncated input read pairs that were finally categorized as valid pairs usable for downstream analysis.
+Percentage of truncated input read pairs that  are not categorized as artifactual by any of the quality control steps, and therefore can be used for downstream analysis.
-The YVP is intended to reflect the overall efficiency of the Hi-C protocol.
+The YVP reflects the overall efficiency of the Hi-C protocol.
 For the the CTCF depletion data, the percentages range between 24.37% and 42.77%.